zeljkoobrenovic/grounded-architecture/_posts/2022-07-13-human-decisions.md

 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/designer491">designer491</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-Hindsight bias in IT can lead to an oversimplified understanding of past events and decisions, creating an illusion of predictability.
-It is crucial to recognize the context and constraints under which decisions were made to learn accurately from past experiences and improve future practices.
+Hindsight bias in IT can lead to an **oversimplified understanding** of past events and decisions, creating an **illusion of predictability.** It is crucial to recognize the context and constraints under which decisions were made to learn accurately from past experiences and improve future practices.

 **Example 1: Technology Stack Decision**
 * A particular technology stack is chosen for a project, but it later turns out to be ill-suited, causing significant rework.
 * After the problems become apparent, developers and stakeholders might claim that it was clear from the beginning that this technology stack was not a good choice.
-They might forget that at the time of selection, the decision was made based on the best available information and the perceived advantages of the stack.
+They might forget that at the time of selection, the decision was made based on the best available information, the perceived advantages of the stack, and the extensive procurement process.

 **Example 2: Bug Discovery**
 * A critical bug is discovered in the production environment that causes significant downtime.